|

 heritage is central to healthy communities.

-The Good City and the Good Life: Renewing the Sense of Community.
+City and the Good Life: Renewing the Sense of Community.
+New

-this is a sequel to Community and the Politics of Place, in that
+is a sequel to Community and the Politics of Place, in that it is

 of a city that works (Missoula, where he was mayor).
 He includes